SrtaEmely/FacialActionLibras/README.md

 pip install -r requirements.txt
 ```

-to install it at system level
+to install it at system level.

 ---